tldr-pages/tldr/pages/common/for.md

 > Conditionally perform a command several times.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#Looping-Constructs>.

-- Execute the specified commands for the specified set:
+- Execute given commands for the specified set:

 `for {{variable}} in {{item_a item_b item_c}}; do {{echo "Loop is executed"}}; done`

-- Iterate over a range of numbers:
+- Iterate over a given range of numbers:

 `for {{variable}} in {{{from}}..{{to}}..{{step}}}; do {{echo "Loop is executed"}}; done`

-- Iterate over a list of files:
+- Iterate over a given list of files:

 `for {{variable}} in {{file_a.ext file_b.ext file_c.ext}}; do {{echo "Loop is executed"}}; done`

-- Iterate over a list of directories:
+- Iterate over a given list of directories:

 `for {{variable}} in {{directory_a/ directory_b/ directory_c/}}; do {{echo "Loop is executed"}}; done`

-- Perform a command in every directory:
+- Perform a given command in every directory:

 `for {{variable}} in */; do (cd "${{variable}}" || continue; {{echo "Loop is executed"}}) done`